• Skip to primary navigation

 Ingredients on a counter top.

-• Bananas - For this recipe, you'll need two large or three medium bananas.
+• Bananas - You'll need two large or three medium bananas.
 This equals one cup of mashed banana (if you'd like to measure it out for total accuracy).
 Try to use bananas with no green on the skin.
 Overripe bananas will have a moderate amount of brown spots on the outside.

 • Sugars - You'll need granulated sugar and brown sugar for this recipe.